NdYAG/react-rater/README.md

 * `rating`: default 0
 * `limit`: default same as `total`.
 Sets the maximum rating value available.
 * `onRate`: `function(rating, lastRating)`.
 Callback to retrieve rating value.

+Notice: `onRate` is called on mousemove/click/mouseleave.
+Only for click `lastRating` has a value.

 ## Styling